lama7/blogtool/doc/source/usage.rst

 The post will be assigned the category ``Misc`` rather than ``Software``.
 Note the blank line following the header.

+To facilitate reading from the standard input, it is possible to supply ``STDIN`` as a file name on the command line.

 Multiple Blogs
 --------------